scottjacksonx/SJGeocoder/README.md

 ## Example

+In use, SJGeocoder is identical to CLGeocoder, except that instead of returning just a list of geocode results, the list also contains local search results.

 	CLLocationCoordinate2D brisbaneCenter = CLLocationCoordinate2DMake(-27.573663, 153.019974);
 		CLRegion *brisbane = [[CLRegion alloc] initCircularRegionWithCenter:brisbaneCenter radius:1000 * 300 identifier:@"Brisbane"];
 		CLGeocoder *geocoder = [[SJGeocoder alloc] initWithSearchSource:SJGeocoderSearchSourceAny];